San Andreas1.5 Stars

 - Release Date

 Perhaps to distinguish itself from the 1974 disaster movie Earthquake, about a shaker that leaves Los Angeles in ruins, the filmmakers of San Andreas carefully avoid that word on the poster and marketing materials.
 They even call their California-wide earthquake a “seismic swarm event” to create a distinction.
 Such scientific mumbo-jumbo doesn’t lessen the fact that this is typical Hollywood disaster fare of the Rolland Emmerich variety.
-Or maybe the avoidance of “earthquake” is because recent real-life quakes have shaken Nepal and left several thousands dead, leaving it difficult hard to enjoy the popcorn-munching intent without thinking to yourself, “Too soon.”
+Or maybe the avoidance of “earthquake” is because recent real-life quakes have shaken Nepal and left several thousand dead, leaving it difficult hard to enjoy the popcorn-munching intent without thinking to yourself, “Too soon.”
 (Emmerich should hope an alien invasion doesn’t occur between now and next year’s Independence Day sequel.)
-Instead of dwelling on the mass destruction therein, recent marketing efforts have focused on leading man Dwayne “The Rock” Johnson, relying on his face, bulging muscles, and signature eyebrow raise to draw crowds.
+Instead of dwelling on the mass destruction therein, recent marketing efforts have focused on leading man Dwayne “The Rock” Johnson, relying on his face, bulging muscles, and signature eyebrow raises to draw crowds.
 But a disaster movie is a disaster movie, no matter the name or advertising.

 Sure, disaster movies can be fun.
 But they’re almost always guilty pleasures.
 They usually consist of formulaic writing, one-note characters, and scenes of CGI annihilation, the artificiality of which distances us from the mass death onscreen.
 Buildings collapse, people perish, and recognizable landmarks are obliterated.
 My favorite disaster movie is Dante’s Peak from 1997, about a volcano that erupts over a small town, and the volcanologist who rushes up the mountain to save grandma before the lava hits (at least the dog survives).
 San Andreas is another movie where thousands, perhaps even millions of people meet their demise as a result of a catastrophe, but the filmmakers reserve all sympathy for a mere handful of characters, the fates of which are over-sentimentalized to melodramatic heights.
 Director Brad Peyton, who previously collaborated with Johnson on Journey 2: The Mysterious Island, capably embraces the Emmerich mold, but the script by Carlton Cuse and the mediocre cast fail to distract us from the timeworn formulas.